jauricestudios/jaurice-market-notes/_sources/intro.md

-# Jaurice O’Connor — Commodity Market Notes
+# Welcome

-This site is a collection of energy and commodity market notes, dashboards and modelling projects.
+This is a collection of notes, dashboards and modelling projects exploring energy markets, commodities, infrastructure risk and applied market analytics.

-The main project is the **UK Gas & LNG Market Monitor**, a public research project tracking whether the UK gas market is becoming tighter or looser using physical market data, price signals, weather, storage, LNG flows and power-sector demand.
+The main idea is to use **Python**, **Excel**, **GIS** and market reasoning to understand how physical energy systems become financial and commercial risks.

-The aim is to use Python, Excel, GIS and market reasoning to turn energy data into analyst-style interpretation.
+The current flagship project is the **UK Gas & LNG Market Monitor**, a research notebook and dashboard system tracking whether the UK gas market is becoming tighter or looser using gas flows, LNG sendout, storage, weather, power demand and price signals.

 ---

-## Contents
+# Contents

-### Flagship Project: UK Gas & LNG Market Monitor
+## UK Gas & LNG Market Monitor

 1. [Project Overview](gas-lng/overview.md)
 2. [Dashboard](gas-lng/dashboard.md)